Vadoid/save-the-chickens/README.md

 This project demonstrates a production-ready agent architecture:

 1.  **MCP-First Design**:
-    - The agent does not call BigQuery directly.
-It uses the **Model Context Protocol (MCP)** to communicate with a dedicated tools server.
+    - The agent uses the **Model Context Protocol (MCP)** to connect to **Remote MCP Servers** for BigQuery and Maps.
-    - This decouples the "Reasoning Engine" (Agent) from the "Execution Engine" (Tools), allowing for safer, more modular deployments.
+    - This decouples the "Reasoning Engine" (Agent) from the "Execution Engine" (Tools), allowing for safer, more modular deployments and easy integration of Google Cloud services.

 2.  **Multi-Agent Collaboration (A2A)**:
     - **Main Agent**: Handles data analysis, SQL generation, and operational logic.